Jumbo Loans: Everything You Need to Know

 There are also a few potential drawbacks to taking out a jumbo loan, including:

-• You’ll need a higher credit score: In order to qualify for a jumbo loan, you’ll likely need a higher credit score than if you were applying for a conventional mortgage.
-The exact number will vary from lender to lender, but you can expect to need a score of 700 or above.
+• You’ll need a higher credit score: To qualify for a jumbo loan, you’ll likely need a higher credit score than if you were applying for a conventional mortgage.
+The exact number will vary from lender to lender, but a credit score of 700 or above is typically expected.

 • You may need to pay private mortgage insurance (PMI): If you’re not able to put down at least 20% of the loan amount, you may be required to pay PMI.
 This is an insurance policy that protects the lender if you default on your loan.